Hot to Go!

 "Hot to Go!" (stylized in all caps) is a song by the American singer and songwriter Chappell Roan, from her debut studio album, The Rise and Fall of a Midwest Princess (2023).
 It was released through Island Records and Amusement Records on August 11, 2023, as the album's seventh and final single.
 She co-wrote the track with its producer Dan Nigro.
-"Hot to Go!" is an synth-pop, electropop, indie pop, dance-pop, and dance track taking influence from electroclash.
-Described as a queer cheer song similar to the Village People's "Y.M.C.A.", it was inspired by Roan's childhood dream of wanting to become a cheerleader.
+"Hot to Go!" is a synth-pop, electropop, indie pop, dance-pop, and dance track taking influence from electroclash.
+Described as a queer cheer song similar to the Village People's "Y.M.C.A.", it was inspired by Roan's childhood dream of becoming a cheerleader.

 The song enjoyed acclaim upon its release for its musical composition and its story, which describes a woman wishing to have sex with another woman.
 Its accompanying dance, which consists of spelling out the song's title using a person's arms, went viral on social media, with videos of large festival crowds performing it.
 It was seen by some as norm-defying within the mainstream music industry.
 "Hot to Go!" drew commercial success months after its release.
 The song became a sleeper hit in 2024, charting within the top ten in Ireland and the United Kingdom as well as the top 20 in Australia, Canada, New Zealand, and the United States.

 Background and writing

 The activity of cheerleading is a main theme in "Hot to Go!", with Roan stating that the song was made to fulfill her childhood dream of becoming a cheerleader.

 Roan wrote the song two weeks before the start of her 2023 Naked in North America Tour.
 She expressed that she intended for the song to be "silly" to satisfy her inner child, stating to Capital Buzz that satisfying her inner child included "wan[ting] to play dress up all the time and dance and be obnoxious."
 In an interview with Vanity Fair, Roan stated that she wrote the song to fulfill her childhood dream of becoming a cheerleader, basing the song off an American high school cheerleader chant.
 Roan stated that she did not apply to become a cheerleader during her high school years because "I always thought they were just so cool and so hot... they were just so sassy at my school.
 I never had the confidence to try out...
 I didn't belong."
-Roan, who describes herself as a "huge fan of audience participation", was also inspired by a video of a Queen performance of "Radio Ga Ga" during Live Aid at Wembley Stadium, London.
+Roan, who describes herself as a "huge fan of audience participation", was also inspired by a video of Queen performing "Radio Ga Ga" during Live Aid at Wembley Stadium, London.
 She later described the song as "like the 'Y.M.C.A.' but gayer".